Bgorson/giftology/README.md

 Add heart icon so user can favorite products.
 When a product is favorited, make a put request to add it to the array for that quiz section

 Once I'm able to add and remove favorites, have a button to show all the favorites of a quiz.
 Make a route that receives the ID of the quiz and returns all the favorites of that quiz

+TODO:
+Build out the tinder style swipe feature for the products This is fed by 10 matching products from the quiz
+Once thsoe 10 come in- make the 10 requests from Chat GPT Once 10 responses come in (likes or dislikes)- record them Send a request based off those 10 responses
+Loop it!